Students who participated in Leading Edge programs recall the time as one of their best college memories.

 Volunteer Venture allows participants to build meaningful relationships and explore issues related to poverty, injustice and opportunity through service with community-based agencies, guest speakers, and group discussion.

-Wellness Adventure is an introduction into the 8 types of wellness (emotional, environmental, financial, intellectual, occupational, physical, social, and spiritual)
+Wellness Retreat is an introduction into many types of wellness (emotional, environmental, financial, intellectual, occupational, physical, social, and spiritual)